SLL - Sierra Leonean Leone

 The Sierra Leonean Leone is the currency of Sierra Leone.
 Our currency rankings show that the most popular Sierra Leonean Leone exchange rate is the SLL to USD rate.
-The currency code for Leones is SLL, and the currency symbol is Le.
+The currency code for Sierra Leone Leone is SLL, and the currency symbol is Le.
 Below, you'll find Sierra Leonean Leone rates and a currency converter.

 |Name